 2. In the wizard that pops up select Google, then click Next.

-3. See how to configure your data connection in the screen below:
+3. See how to configure your data connection in the screens below.

 Name: This is the name of the submit, for example, 'Inspection Form Google Submit'

-Authenticate: Select the Authenticate button.
-This will prompt you for Google credentials if you are not already signed in (be sure to allow pop ups for this to work).
+Authenticate: Select the AUTHENTICATE button.
+This will prompt you for Google credentials if you are not already signed in (you may need to allow pop ups for this to work).

 Spreadsheet: Once your Google account is authenticated, you can select the spreadsheet you want to submit to in the available dropdown.

-Sheet Name: This will likely be 'Sheet1', but If you have multiple, you can select which sheet you'd like to submit to.
-Remember the Sheet name is not the title, it is the name of the tab at the bottom of the sheet.
+Sheet Name: This will likely be 'Sheet1', but If you have multiple sheets, you can select which sheet you'd like to submit to.
+Remember the Sheet name is not the title, it is the name of the tab at the bottom of the sheet (as seen below).